braintapper/neewer-gl1/README.md

-# Neewer GL-1
+# Neewer GL1

-This script allows you to interact with a Neewer GL-1 LED panel over your network.
+This script allows you to interact with a Neewer GL1 LED panel over your network.
 You must configure the panel to connect to your wifi network for this script to work.

+The Neewer GL1 is a lower cost alternative to an El Gato Key Light.
+It supports Wifi (configured via mobile app).
+I reverse engineered the protocol between my computer and the light and found that the light listens for commands over UDP on port 5052.
+As far as I could tell, the light does not return any data such as current state.

+By being able to control the light using a script, you can integrate controls with something like a Stream Deck, which is how I use it.

 ## Protocol

-I reverse engineered the protocol between my computer and the light.

-For communication, the light listens UDP port 5052.

 To turn on the light, you send the hexadecimal code `800502010189` over UDP.
 To turn off the light, you send the hexadecimal code `800502010088` over UDP.